Construction delay

 Construction delays are situations where project events occur at a later time than expected due to causes related to the client, consultant, and contractor etc. In residential and light construction, construction delays are often the result of miscommunication between contractors, subcontractors, and property owners.
 These types of misunderstandings and unrealistic expectations are usually avoided through the use of detailed critical path schedules, which specify the work, and timetable to be used, but most importantly, the logical sequence of events which must occur for a project to be completed.

+Incidence and impact of delays

+In more complex projects, problems will arise that are not foreseen in the original contract, and so other legal construction forms are subsequently used, such as change orders, lien waivers, and addenda.
+In construction projects, besides other projects where a schedule is being used to plan work, delays are likely to happen all the time.
 Delays in construction projects are frequently expensive, since there is usually a construction loan involved which charges interest, management staff dedicated to the project whose costs are time dependent, and ongoing inflation in wage and material prices.

-However, in more complex projects, problems will arise that are not foreseen in the original contract, and so other legal construction forms are subsequently used, such as change orders, lien waivers, and addenda.
+Analysis of delays

-In construction projects, as well in other projects where a schedule is being used to plan work, delays happen all the time.
-It is what is being delayed that determines if a project, or some other deadline such as a milestone, will be completed late.

-Before analyzing construction delays, a clear understanding of the general types of delays is necessary.
+What is being delayed determines if a project, or some other deadline such as a milestone, will be completed late.
+Before analyzing construction delays, a clear understanding of the general types is necessary.
 There are four basic ways to categorize delays: